Skip to main content

 • Heavy feeling in the arms or legs

-While specific causes of seasonal affective disorder remain unknown, some factors that may come into play include:
+While specific causes of SAD remain unknown, factors that may come into play include:

 Support and treatment